Why maintain your toilet?

 Top toilet maintenance tip: Blue in-cistern tablets are a no-no

-In-cistern tablets are not environmentally friendly either: they contain chlorine and anionic surfactants (a primary component of cleaning detergents), which are known to have toxic effects on aquatic organisms.
+In-cistern tablets are not environmentally friendly either.
+Do not use them if you have a septic tank on your property.
+They contain chlorine and anionic surfactants (a primary component of cleaning detergents), which are known to have toxic effects on aquatic organisms.
 These chemicals are also harmful to naughty pets who drink from the toilet bowl.
 Keep this high up on your toilet maintenance tips list.

 Clean your toilet regularly with a mild cleaner